Jexasa/ai-assistant/README.md

 # AI Assistant

-A modular AI assistant built to perform non-physical tasks, evolve daily via internet data and user feedback, and remember interactions.
+A modular AI assistant built to perform autonomy tasks, evolve daily via internet data and user feedback, and remember interactions.
 It uses a lightweight LLM (Gemma 2 9B), a React frontend, FastAPI backend, Weaviate for memory, and Scrapy for web scraping.
-Deployable locally or on Render’s free tier.
+Deployable locally or on Render (free tier available).

 ## Features
 - **Core LLM**: Gemma 2 (9B) for local inference; mock for Render.